 22 February 1781.

-“I tremble least he should love me no longer as he has done and remain no more 5 hours in my company without desiring any other.
-Many a delightful summer’s eve have we passed together at W[est] End coursing each other round the Lawn and sucking the dew of the leaves of flowers like those fortunate Spirits which Homer describes as wantoning in meads of asphodel.
-Pray tell me if your N[ephew] be as fond as ever of these aetherial amusements and if he looks forward with pleasure to the moment of my return.
+‘I tremble least he should love me no longer as he has done and remain no more 5 hours in my company without desiring any other.
+Many a delightful Summer’s Evening have we passed together at W[est] End coursing each other round the Lawn and sucking the dew of the leaves of flowers like those fortunate Spirits which Homer describes as wantoning in meads of Asphodel.
+Pray tell me if your N[ephew] be as fond as ever of these ætherial amusements and if he looks forwards with pleasure to the moment of my return.

 Ly.
 H[amilton] whose affection for me is alone equaled by that I entertain for our lovely Wm. contributed not a little to give me principles and just ideas.
-Her letter [sic] are now my greatest resource and finest rule of conduct.
+Her Letters are now my greatest resource and firmest rule of conduct.
 It was chiefly to her advice I owe my deliverance from Venice and am worthy at this moment to breathe the same air with the rest of my species.

 Let me beg you will be very diffuse when you write to me of Wm.
-Would to God I could say like the Israel’s (sic) of their monarch and all the acts that he did are they not written in the book of the chronicles of M. C. C. [miss Charlotte Courtenay].
+Would to God I could say like the Israelites of their Monarch And all the acts that he did are they not written in the book of the chronicles of M. C. C. [miss Charlotte Courtenay].
 You cannot be too verbose upon this topic.
-Think you are penning a form of Law and repeat over and over again how he looks, speaks and thinks of me.
-I doat upon his extasies at the harpsichord, they are so like my own which without vanity I may say have a great deal more foundation than when I left England.
+Think you are penning a form of tune and repeat over and over again how he looks, speaks and thinks of me.
+I doat upon his extasies at the Harpsichord, they are so like my own which without vanity I may say have a great deal more foundation than when I left England.
 Mention if Ly.
 Yong be still the prime resource.
-She little thinks I had rather be in her place than mount the throne of China tho’ I am for ever raving about its splendours . . .
-Mrs. Tims I believe too was never before such an object of envy.
-In short all those who live move and have their being in his company are more fortunate according to my ideas than St. Peter and all his Saints in the conception of a Catholic.’
+She little thinks I had rather be in her place than mount the Throne of China tho’ I am for ever raving about its splendors.
+Mrs. Thins I believe too was never before such an object of Envy.
+In short all those who live move and have their being in his company are more fortunate, according to my ideas, than St. Peter and all his Saints in the conception of a Catholic.’

 ____________